Leslie Plummer: Racial discrimination

 During the 1955 general election campaign, Plummer was embarrassed when he turned up to give a speech in Hemel Hempstead to find that the caretaker had not unlocked the hall.
 A second meeting nearby had been cancelled when only five people turned up.
 In June 1956 he was taken ill while in the House of Commons, being attended to by Doctor MPs Dr Charles Hill and Dr Barnett Stross.
 He introduced the Racial Discrimination Bill in 1957, aiming to make discrimination on racial grounds illegal; the Bill was talked out by Conservative MP Ronald Bell.

 Bank rate leak

 In November 1957 Plummer caused uproar on the Conservative benches of the House of Commons by accusing the government of leaking changes to the Bank of England interest rate to the Daily Telegraph and Financial Times.
 A judicial inquiry was set up but found no evidence of any impropriety.

 Police guard

-Plummer accused the National Labour Party, a far right-wing group, of being behind a rise of anti-semitism in London.
+Plummer accused the National Labour Party, a far right-wing group, of being behind a rise of antisemitism in London.
 The party demanded he substantiate the charge or withdraw it.
 Plummer maintained his challenge.
 In August 1960 it was revealed that Plummer had received threatening phone calls and eventually a death threat in a letter from the "Adolf Hitler Memorial League".
 At the end of April 1960 the police put an armed guard on his flat in Hampstead.
 The threatening letters continued.